applejag/notes-old/using-domain-driven-decomposition-to-build-a-house.md

 # Using domain-driven decomposition to build a house

-To build a house, you could be [[using-domain-driven-decomposition-to-build-a-house]] by finding the requirements and adding features to meet those current requirements.
+To build a house, you could be [[using-functional-decomposition-to-build-a-house]] by finding the requirements and adding features to meet those current requirements.

 But that seems quite narrow and easy to break.
 A common counter that the software world mentions is to instead look into domain-driven decomposition (often